naturalis/brassica-genes/doc/SnpEff_Documentation.md

  #### SnpEff Documentation
  ##### Summary

-SnpEff is a tool used in order to annotate and predict the effects of genetic variants.
+SnpEff is a tool used in order to annotate and predict the effects of genetic variants and explains the differences between the genome and the reference genome.
--- why is this important --
+SnpEff usually takes a VCF (Variant Call Format) file as input and generates a VCF file as output.
+This tool does not only tell you the differences between the genome and the reference genome but also gives a lot more information about these variants because of the annotation step.
+SnpEff provides simple annotations as well as complex annotations, increasing the computational predictions when chosing te complex annotations.
+Also, these computational predictions can not be relied on without analyzing and validating by wet-lab experiments.

+SnpEff is an open source tool and cam be installed on local computers as well as servers.
+The tool is written in Java and runs on Unix/Limnux, OS.X and Windows [source].

  #### Download and install
-Downloading and installing is very simple and can be done using/via the next URL: http://snpeff.sourceforge.net/download.html Follow these simple steps and you can start using SnpEff.
+Downloading and installing is very simple and can be done using/via the next URL: http://snpeff.sourceforge.net/download.html Follow these simple steps (just a double click on a ZIP file) and you can start using SnpEff.

+ #### Usage
+SnpEff requires a database for the annotation step.
+The user can choose to use a built-in database or to create their own database by following a few steps.
+The last case can be useful when using an organism which is not currently supported.
+If you want to know whether you need to built your own database or if the database you need is supported by SnpEff, just type in the following database command:

+$ java -jar snpEff.jar databases | less

+This will show the name of the database and some info about it.
+- Building own database -

  #### Input
-SnpEff takes a VCF (variant call format) file as input (usually obtained after a sequencing experiment) .
+SnpEff takes a VCF (variant call format) file as input (created after a sequencing experiment).
 This file contains the predicted variants like SNPs, insertions, deletions and MNPs.

-The location of the variant is discribed by the chromosome name and position.
+Annotating the VCF file is done by running the next command line:
+$ java -Xmx4g -jar snpEff.jar GRCh37.75 examples/test.chr22.vcf > test.chr22.ann.vcf

+The verbose (-v option) can be useful for debugging since it shows a lot information, if you would like to use this mode, your input will look a bit like this:
+$ java -Xmx4g -jar snpEff.jar -v GRCh37.75 examples/test.chr22.vcf > test.chr22.ann.vcf
+[ This mode will also create a .html page containing the basic statistics about the analyzed variants ]

  #### Processing
 The effect impact is used to determine the impact the variant has on the genes.
 The main difference between a HIGH and a LOW impact is that a HIGH impact means that, according tot he SnpEff program, the variant results in damaging effects on the gene, while a LOW impact means that the variant has no damaging effects on the gene.
 A MODERATE impact has a more harmful effect on the gene than the LOW impact, but not as high as the HIGH impact.